stretchr/hoard/README.md

     }

-If the `SomeExpensiveFunctionToGetTheObject` function returns an error, nothing will be cached and next time the `GetSomething` func is called, it will try again.
+If the `SomeExpensiveFunctionToGetTheObject` function returns an error, nothing will be cached and next time the `GetSomething` function is called, it will try again.

 ##Expiring
 Hoard can automatically expire objects depending on the expiration policy you provide when placing the object in the cache.